-NASA and the National Institute of Aerospace announce the 2015 Revolutionary Aerospace Systems Concepts-Academic Linkage Exploration Robo-Ops, also known as RASC-AL Robo-Ops, competition.
-This design competition is aimed at university-level engineering or science students.
+NASA and the National Institute of Aerospace announce the 2016 Revolutionary Aerospace Systems Concepts-Academic Linkage Aerospace Concepts competition.
+RASC-AL is a design project competition for university-level engineering students and faculty.

 The 2016 RASC-AL competition challenges participants to design projects based on real NASA problems by responding to one of four themes: